Food & Drinks

 2. Tipping usually is not expected but is appreciated a lot.
 The amount of tipping depends on the quality of service you get. $5~10 is among the right amount we suggest.

 3. Sometimes drink could cost more than food.
-Check the price before you order a dozen of beer.
+Check the price before you order a dozen beer.

 4. Street food is inviting (except the scary part), but you’d better look out whether it’s clean or not.
-Choose the stand with less flies hovering about.
+Choose the stand with fewer flies hovering about.
 If you intend to try the local food, turn to our tour guide for advice.